kasteelion/promptbuilder/data/poses.md

 - **Drinking:** Holding cup or glass, bringing it toward mouth or just sipped, casual relaxed pose.
 - **Gaming Controller:** Holding game controller, focused on screen ahead, casual gaming posture, relaxed competitive energy.
 - **Headphone Vibe:** Adjusting over-ear headphones, eyes closed or looking away, lost in music, peaceful moment.
+- **Painter at Easel (Seated):** Sitting on a stool in front of a wooden easel, palette in one hand and brush in the other, focused intently on the canvas.
+- **Painter at Easel (Standing):** Standing before an easel, arm extended to make a brushstroke, stepping back slightly to judge the work, creative focus.
 - **Phone Check:** Looking down at phone screen, soft smile, casual modern moment, candid natural pose.
 - **Reading:** Holding book or phone, engaged in reading, relaxed seated or standing position.